 There is a particular page about “Medical Child Abuse” where @LymeScience seems to be targeting ILADS physicians as if they aren’t accredited professionals themselves.
 On this page alone, including sidebar entries, ILADS is presented ten times.
 Hmm… Pro-IDSA and anti-ILADS, but what kind of person really cares or is even aware of either organization?
 Who would make the time for this and concentrate such a diverse collection of resources that are outdated and right-out misleading?

 Heading over to the “Stories” page on @LymeScience‘s particularly bland, sterile, doctors office-like website we get a little insight, but about what is uncertain.
 The entry “I was misdiagnosed with “chronic Lyme” by a quack doctor… but I am chronically ill” is a “story” for certain.
 The protagonist is Sam who feels that three years after her tick bite she was misdiagnosed by a “quack” LLMD that overlooked her hEDS.
 Interestingly, Sam’s Infectious Disease doctor tells her that she never had Lyme Disease at all in light of her test results that only revealed Epstein Barr infection.
 We know the standard test for Lyme disease relies on antibody response which the infection itself is demonstrated to inhibit.
 We also know the standard test for Lyme does not rule out relapsing fever Borrelia, which has been demonstrated to be associated with late-stage Lyme like illness.
 So the Infectious Disease doctor Sam saw may have just put her at risk if in fact she still harbors the infection.
 But then the author does something fascinating, they literally try to redefine an already utilized acronym inside their article and pass it off as a neologism.
-OTT has been known as “Over The Top” for the past five years at least and is utilized to describe streaming video entertainment acquired over the internet without a subscription to traditional services like cable or satellite.
+OTT, or “Over The Top” has recently been utilized to describe streaming video entertainment acquired over the internet without a subscription to traditional services like cable or satellite.
 Yet right here, AS IF THEY WERE DESPERATE TO EXHIBIT THEIR PRESUMED AUTHORITY, @LymeScience attempts to redefine this acronym to describe people who are coo-coo for their favorite obsessions.
 The story presents this acronym almost as if it should be a diagnosis, which should tell us something about who is writing it.

 A quick look at a second story from “Sarah” reveals potential evidence that we’re dealing with some kind of a medical professional as the author claims the zealot LLMD prescribed her a sack of herbals before reviewing the results of her CBC even.
 Sarah was a Lyme Warrior who utilized the motto “screw the CDC, fight the Man”.
 She finds out later on without elicitation of whether by a professionals guidance or through her own research that she has food allergies to herbs!
 Oh no – not HERBS, shit that must suck.
 By avoiding herbs the author describes, Sarah cures her Chronic Lyme Disease overnight.
 What a miracle!